 Again, within five school days, notify the school of your dissatisfaction giving a formal request for a panel hearing.

-A panel hearing makes provision for the complaint to be heard before at least three people who were not directly involved in the matters detailed in the complaint.
-The school will appoint the panel which will be chaired by someone who is totally independent of the running of the school and it will be heard within one calendar month of the date of request.
+This makes provision for the complaint to be heard before an independent source, appointed by the school, who was not directly involved in the matters detailed in the complaint and who is totally independent of the running of the school.
+Where possible it will be heard within one calendar month of the date of the request.

 Parents may attend the hearing and may be accompanied if they wish.